Nevermind leads with 81% of votes

 Across all battles:

 Abbey Road is currently leading the pack in the Greatest Album Covers of All Time league.
-Check out the full rankings on the GOAT List.
+You can check out the full GOAT List to see how all the contenders stack up.